ya-dvorovenko/sui-community-project-template/STUDENT_GUIDE.md

     // TODO: Initialize the module by creating AdminCap
     // Hints:
     // - Create AdminCap struct with object::new(ctx)
-    // - Transfer it to the module publisher (ctx.sender())
+    // - Transfer it to the package publisher (ctx.sender())
-    // - This runs once when the module is published
+    // - This runs once when the package is published }
-}
 ```